kharchenkolab/cacoa/README.md

                  ref.level=ref.level, target.level=target.level)
 ```

-For visualization purpuses, Conos must have cell embedding estimated or the embedding data frame must be provided in the `embedding` parameter.
+For visualization purposes, Conos must have cell embedding estimated or the embedding data frame must be provided in the `embedding` parameter.
 And for cluster-free analysis it should have a joint graph (see the method `Conos$buildGraph()` from [conos](https://CRAN.R-project.org/package=conos) method).

 ## Usage